poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 And the reason is that my cryptographic and hacker skills are not exactly world-renowned.
-You know, the story has been told many times of how I almost lost the biggest national security story in the last decade, at least because I found the installation of PGP to be insurmountably annoying and difficult.
+You know, the story has been told many times of how I almost lost the biggest national security story in the last decade, at least in part because I found the installation of PGP to be insurmountably annoying and difficult.

 [audience applauds]